Chelicerae: Uncate chelicerae

 The uncate chelicera is chelate and composed of two segments and occurs in the orders Pseudoscorpiones, Solifugae, Ricinulei, and Araneae (e.g., brown recluse, cellar spider, and crevice weaving spider).

-3-segmented chelate chelicerae
+Three-segmented chelate chelicerae

-This is the primitive condition and occurs in arachnids such as the Scorpiones and the Opiliones, as well as in non-arachnid Chelicerata such as the Xiphosura and Eurypterida.
+Having three-segmented chelate chelicerae is the primitive condition and occurs in arachnids such as the Scorpiones and the Opiliones, as well as in non-arachnid Chelicerata such as the Xiphosura and Eurypterida.
 The chelifores of the Pycnogonida may be homologous to chelicerae.